Create an extension with basic operators

 def check_string(input1: str) -> DataFrame:

-"""This Operator checks if the the given value is an string
+"""This Operator checks if the given value is a string

 Args: